OpenTermsArchive/contrib-versions/Foursquare/Privacy Policy.md

 Data That May Be Shared With Third Party Partners And Service Providers

 A key purpose of the Consumer Services is to help users discover and learn about Locations, upcoming events, and brands that are relevant to them, and for these organizations to provide information about themselves, their Locations and events to users, as well as to reward users when they visit their Location or event through offers or specials provided to you in compliance with applicable law.
 When you visit a Location, your visit may be shared with that Location so they can provide superior products and services to you.
 Sharing your visit means providing the Location with your user name, profile photo and the handles for any social media accounts you have connected with your Foursquare account (e.g., your Twitter ID) at the time you “check-in” to a Location.
-You can always control what Data you chose to share with Locations by adjusting your preferences in “Settings.”
+You can always control what Data you choose to share with Locations by adjusting your preferences in “Settings.”

 We may also use service providers, vendors and contractors to provide or perform services on our behalf.
 In these cases, we may need to share your PII with them.
 Our service providers, vendors and contractors will be subject to binding contractual obligations to: (i) only process the PII in accordance with our prior written instructions. and not use the PII for their own purposes. and (ii) use appropriate measures to protect the confidentiality and security of the PII. together with any additional requirements under applicable law.

 When we partner with a business, we may share Data with them but only in aggregate or in some cases, we may share a non-identifying ID such as an advertising ID or a hashed identifier (“pseudonymized”).
-When we share Data in a pseudonymized form, a unique identifier is shared so that our partner can measure conversion as to whether an individual has seen its ad, visited its website, or went to their brick and mortar location.
+When we share Data in a pseudonymized form, a unique identifier is shared so that our partner can measure conversion as to whether an individual has seen its ad, visited its website, or you went to its brick and mortar location.
 We may also share or disclose aggregated, pseudonymized, and/or anonymous Data to other third parties, including Foursquare Users you may follow, and developers who use our API or SDK, or our other Enterprise Customers, for analytical or other purposes.
 See also “Media Products” section of Part III below.

 When You Consent